tvbv/controle_manip/README.md

 # **lab library for lab appliances control**

-To use, put the lab folder in the folder where your python code/jupyter notebook lies and use  `import lab ` as you would for a classic python package. please follow the following instructions to have a working library.
+To use, put the lab folder in the folder where your python code/jupyter notebook lies, or run in a python virtual env: `pip install https://github.com/tvbv/controle_manip/archive/refs/heads/pip-ready.zip`, it will download all the required dependencies (beware, the installed dependencies might not be compatible with the driver as their latest version will be downloaded.
+Please refer to the following section if you encounter issues.).
+Then use  `import lab ` as you would for a classic python package.

 **Library needed and versions used for the dev:**